Gunmen attack Yemen election committee office

 ADEN Gunmen attacked an office of Yemen's electoral committee in a southern province, a local official said on Sunday, in the latest sign of opposition to a presidential election next month.

-Hours after the attack on the electoral committee, troops in Dalea opened fire on a car carrying a leader of the separatist Southern Movement, Shalal Ali Shayea, wounding a journalist traveling with him, a group activist told Reuters.

-The activist said it appeared that the car had failed to slow down as it approached a checkpoint.

-Thousands protested on Friday against the election, some burning their voting cards and raising the flag of the old South Yemen.
+Thousands protested against the election on Friday, some burning their voting cards and raising the flag of the old South Yemen.

 "The people of the south reject the elections completely," separatist leader Nasser al-Khubbagi told Reuters on Friday.
 "Holding them is an affirmation of the (northern) occupation and legitimises its continuation in the south."